-Former Football Player Shot By Dog
+Former LSU Football Player Matt Branch Shot By Dog

 News stories about people being shot by their dogs are less rare than one would think.

-In 2014, a 46-year-old Wyoming man was shot after his dog stepped on his.300 Winchester Magnum, and discharged it, Fox News reported at the time.
+In 2014, a 46-year-old Wyoming man was shot after his dog stepped on his Winchester Magnum, and discharged it, Fox News reported at the time.
 The man was struck in the arm but recovered.
-The same thing happened to a 51-year-old Iowa man last spring, The Guardian said, also when his dog stepped on the trigger of an gun.
+The same thing happened to a 51-year-old Iowa man last spring, The Guardian said, also when his dog stepped on the trigger of a gun.

 Last November, a 74-year-old man named Tex Harold Gilligan was shot by his 120-pound Rottweiler mix, Charlie, who stepped on the trigger, while Gilligan was on his way to a jackrabbit hunt in New Mexico, per ABC News.